ljunggren/boozang-docs/README.md

 **Modifying the NPM package**

-To modify the Boozang test runner and do custom development work, simply clone the code locally
+To modify the Boozang test runner and do custom development work, clone the code locally

 `git clone https://github.com/ljunggren/bz-puppeteer`